-- Show respect to all - Treat the school buildings and school property with respect and report issues promptly - Behave in an orderly and self-controlled way - Make every effort to be punctual both to school and learning activities - Follow the reasonable instructions of all staff - At all times be considerate of the learning needs of those around them - Move safely and quietly around the school including between lessons - Carry and maintain the contents of a school Tuffbag (see essential equipment list) - Wear the correct uniform at all times - Accept sanctions when given - Refrain from behaving in a way that brings the school into disrepute, including when outside school and online. - Understand that mobile phones and other devices are only to be used in school time under the clear guidance of a member of staff.
+- Show respect to all - Treat the school buildings and school property with respect and report issues promptly - Behave in an orderly and self-controlled way - Make every effort to be punctual both to school and learning activities - Follow the reasonable instructions of all staff - At all times be considerate of the learning needs of those around them - Move safely and quietly around the school including between lessons - Carry and maintain the contents of a school Tuffbag (see essential equipment list) - Wear the correct uniform at all times - Accept sanctions when given - Refrain from behaving in a way that brings the school into disrepute, including when outside school and online. - Understand that pupils are not permitted to use mobile phones or other internet capable devices on the school site unless given express permission by staff.